Skip to main content

 It shows.

-More than 700,000 Americans live in Washington, D.C.
+More than 700,000 Americans live in Washington, DC.
 We raise families, start businesses, and build communities.
 But not on our own terms.
-Congress overrides our laws, overrules our leaders, and dictates our priorities without consent.

-When Congress stripped a billion dollars of our own tax revenue last year, it wasn't an abstraction.
-It's why your kids' classroom got bigger.
-It's why 911 goes to voicemail.
+When Congress blocked our budget and stripped a billion dollars of our own tax revenue, it's not an abstraction.
+It's why your kids' class size got bigger.
+It's why 911 calls go to voicemail.
 It's why the pothole on your block isn't fixed.
-And what does federal control get us?
-The National Guard in our streets and a Presidential takeover of the local police force, in a city at a 30-year crime low.
+And what do we get in return?
+The National Guard in our streets and a federal takeover of our police.

 Statehood remains essential.
-But change does not have to wait.
-Capital Rights Lab is building the case for increased representation, right now.
+But change doesn't have to wait.

 0